A slightly unusual look at PH1

 Scientific observation of the transit started in the 18th century following Halley’s suggestion to use it to measure the distance to the Sun.
 There is a hugely rich and entertaining history of these expeditions to view the transit, and several books have been published.
 I’m just going to tell you a couple of the stories which struck my interest!
 A lot more, and links to some of the books can be found via the Wikipedia page on Venus Transits, TransitofVenus.org, and TransitofVenus.nl.

 The 1769 transit also had some famous viewers.
 Captain Cook was ordered to set sail in HMS Endeavour, partially to observe the transit from Tahiti, but then to continue on and look for the mythical “Australia”.
-On that trip they went on to land and claim both New Zealand and Australia for the British.
+On that trip they didn’t find Australia, but they did land and claim New Zealand.
 And in Tahiti, they set up a “Fort Venus” from which to stay safe from the natives and view the transit.
 This voyage is being repeated this year in a replica vessel, and you can follow along at the HMB Endeavour Website.

 These 18th century observations results in a measurement of the distance to the Sun of 153+/-1 million kilometers, which was a huge improvement over previous estimates, but not as good as they expected.
 The timings were thwarted by something which came known as the “black drop effect” where the shadow of Venus seems to bleed into the edge of the Sun.
 This meant that the start time of the transit could not be measured to better than a few seconds.